How to Make Plant-Based Soap: Melt-and-Pour Vegan Soap Made Easy

 1. Prepare the Work Area

 Clear a clean, flat surface to work on.
 Lay down some parchment paper or a silicone mat to protect the area.
-Gather all the required ingredients and supplies.the ingredients for these soaps.
+Gather all the required ingredients and supplies.

 2. Melt the Soap Base